RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/README.md

 Problem #1 : All reference type in parent will reflect changes to child object.
 Square.prototype = new Shape(); become as Square.prototype.props then finally it share 'props' perperties with all instance of Square.

-Problem #2 : Square.prototype = new Shape(); no way to pass parameters to Shape function.
+Problem #2 : Square.prototype = new Shape(); no way to pass parameters to Shape function(atleast at this point of time)

 So let's solve the above problem #2 with the help of borrow constructor pattern.